-Banking and financial services are highly regulated industries.
-While the regulations are essential, they have also been the impediments to fast and customer-oriented service.
-Companies need the tools to process the vast sets of structured and unstructured data.
+Banking and financial services industries are highly regulated industries.
+While the regulations are essential, they have also been impediments to fast and customer-oriented service.
+Companies need the tools to process vast sets of structured and unstructured data.
 Only through such data analysis, they can expand their services, meet the growing demands of specific segments, and also expand their global footprint.

-The data challenge – Processing structured and unstructured data
+The data challenge – processing structured and unstructured data

 The banking and financial services industry is inundated with data.
 Digital transformation is becoming a priority in this sector.
 With the rise of the internet and smartphones and with customer interactions increasingly moving online, the number of electronic records is only growing.